What Is Linalool? Benefits, Sources, Side Effects, How to Use It - Dr. Axe

 Simply combine three drops of pure lavender oil with a half teaspoon of coconut oil, and apply it to the problem area three times per day for rash relief.
 Lavender oil can also be mixed with grapeseed or almond oil and gently massaged onto the skin.

-Recent studies also suggest that linalool may hold promise for helping those with Alzheimer’s disease by fighting cognitive impairments caused by inflammation, brain plaque and other cellular abnormalities.
-One animal study found that inhalation of linalool over a three-month period helped with memory, learning and spacial awareness among rats with neurodegenerative disorders.
+Studies also have revealed that linalool may hold promise for helping those with Alzheimer’s disease by fighting cognitive impairments caused by inflammation, brain plaque and other cellular abnormalities, as shown in research on mice.
+This animal study found that inhalation of linalool over a three-month period helped with memory, learning and spatial awareness among mice with neurodegenerative disorders.

 The scent of linalool is known to deter mosquitos and act as a natural bug repellent.
 For example, lavender essential oil and peppermint oil can be used to repel bugs both indoors and outdoors.